bonitasoft/bonita-doc/md/ui-designer-overview.md

 See [Data management](variables.md#business-data) section to know how to use this Business Data Model.

-If an error occurs, restart you Bonita Studio allow you restart this process.

 ## UI Designer target users' needed skills

 The UI Designer is intended for web developers creating pages and forms that will be part of a BPM application.
 It requires a good understanding of JavaScript and CSS.